agiliq/django-orm-cookbook/docs/column_name.rst

 .. image:: db_column.png

-Above we can :code:`db_coloumn` has higher priority over :code:`field name`.
+Above we can :code:`db_column` has higher priority over :code:`field name`.
 First column is named as column1 but not as a.